soxueren/atsd/api/sql/README.md

 The database filters returned records based on [entity read permissions](../../administration/user-authorization.md#entity-permissions) of the user executing the query.

-This means that the same query executed by different users may produce different result sets.
+As a result, the same query executed by different users may produce [different result sets](permissions.md).

 Scheduled SQL queries are executed with [All Entities: Read](../../administration/user-authorization.md#all-entities-permissions) permission and are not filtered.